Module Cmdliner.Arg

 val required : 'a option t -> 'a Term.t

 required a is a term that fails if a's value is None and evaluates to the value of Some otherwise.
-Use this for required positional arguments (it can also be used for defining required optional arguments, but from a user interface perspective this shouldn't be done, it is a contradiction in terms).
+Use this in combination with Arg.some' for required positional arguments.
+Warning using this on optional arguments is not recommended.

 val non_empty : 'a list t -> 'a list Term.t